The world of AI and machine learning continues to edge further away from futuristic films and increasingly into our reality.

 One such company that is utilising machine learning is Hungarian-based Turbine.AI, which is using artificial intelligence in the bid to fight against diseases such as cancer.
 Through tracing the responses to different cells, the technology has the power to identify mutations, whilst also essentially speed up clinical trials as a result of cell identification strategies.

-Their technology is so forward thinking, that Turbine.AI was recently crowned a winner at the Central European Startup Awards Grand Finale in Poland.
-Taking the title of Best AI / Machine Learning Startup in the CESAwards 2018 series, 150Sec recently caught up with CEO Szabi Nagy to learn more about how AI and machine learning continues to influence, and benefit, the world around us.
+Their technology is so forward-thinking, that Turbine.AI was recently crowned a winner at the Central European Startup Awards Grand Finale in Poland.
+Taking the title of Best AI / Machine Learning Startup in the CESAwards 2018 series, 150sec recently caught up with CEO Szabi Nagy to learn more about how AI and machine learning continues to influence, and benefit, the world around us.

-Firstly, explain to me what your business does.
+Firstly, what does your business do?

 Turbine builds digital, Simulated Cells from sequenced data from patient samples or other cells.
-We use these to run simulated experiments to uncover findings which aid clinical design in oncology by discovering novel biomarkers for indication selection and patient selection, as well as combination therapies to maximize target indication space and efficacy.
+We use these to run simulated experiments to uncover findings that aid clinical design in oncology by discovering novel biomarkers for indication selection and patient selection, as well as combination therapies to maximize target indication space and efficacy.

 Recent decades have seen a dramatic productivity crisis in drug discovery – 50% of trials fail because the drugs simply don’t work.
-Human biology is so complex that we simply don’t understand it, so are forced to test drugs in biological models of increasingly complexity (cell cultures, animals, clinical trials).
+Human biology is so complex that we simply don’t understand it, so we are forced to test drugs in biological models of increasing complexity (cell cultures, animals, clinical trials).
 In effect, we have to build it before we know something will work.